LeandroLS/linksnitch/README.md

         with:
           allowedStatusCodes: '[200, 201]'
 ```

-If your README.md  has broken links, the workflow will fail and will show to you what links is broken.
+In `allowdStatusCodes` you can set all the status codes that your links can return.
+If your README.md has some link that don't return one of the status codes set in `allowedStatusCodes` the workflow will fail and will show to you what links is broken.